 Free every first Friday of the month, 5–8pm.

 Little museumgoers dance, run, solve problems, design and make music at this Upper West Side spot.
-Find workshops and special events all week long that give even the youngest visitors a chance to go beyond the exhibitions.
+Exhibitions focus on health, diversity and just plain fun things like cartoons, while workshops and special events serve to captivate visitors whenever they choose to visit.

 Museum of the Moving Image